Root Awakening

 To his jacket.

 The notebook was smaller than people expected when they saw it, on the rare occasions when he took it out in public.
 Pocket-sized, soft cover, the spine long since broken and re-broken into supple compliance.
-He had started it at thirty-one, in the third year of his practice, when he’d begun noticing that the lines that struck him as true arrived in conversation rather than in books — not aphorisms from the dead but things the living said in the middle of saying something else, and you could see the truth in them before they could, and if you didn’t write it down it was gone.
+He started it in the years when he was still practicing, when he began noticing that the lines that struck him as true arrived in conversation rather than in books, not aphorisms from the dead but things the living said in the middle of other conversations, and you could see the truth in them before they could, and if you didn’t write it down it was gone.
+He never wrote his own.
+That wasn’t what the notebook was for.

 Twenty years of it.
 Pages dense with his own hand.

-Not to the beginning.
-Not with any particular destination.
+He opened it.
+Not toward any destination.
 The notebook fell open where it fell open, the way worn things went to their most-used places, and he looked down at the page.

-He had known, in some chamber below thought, what he would find.
-The knowing had been there since Alex said the first word of her sentence.
+He knew, in some chamber below thought, what he would find.
+The knowing was there since Alex said the first word of her sentence.

 Her words were there in his handwriting.
 Not a paraphrase.
-The exact sentence, written with the deliberate pressure of someone copying something they intended to keep.
+The exact sentence, written with the deliberate pressure of someone copying words they intended to keep.
 The date in the margin was from the year before she died.
-He had written it within days of the night in her kitchen, close enough that the memory was still fresh when he pressed the pen to the page.
+He wrote it within days of the night in her kitchen, close enough that the memory was still fresh when he pressed the pen to the page.

 When it gets too heavy, Dale will find a way to be useful without being present.
 He’ll build something functional and call it maturity.
 He’ll believe it himself, which is the part that worries me.
 And the tragedy won’t be that he wasted himself.
 It’ll be that he kept the receipts the whole time and still pretended he’d spent the money.